Safety & Security

 - If you do not have either ID, you will be asked to park and come in to pick up your student.

-- If you have someone other than a parent picking up your student, they MUST be on the authorized pick up list in your HCS Connect account.
+- If you have someone other than a parent picking up your student, they MUST be on your authorized pick up list.

 - If someone attempts to pick up your child and is not on the authorized pick up list, they will be denied access to pick up until you approve or a proper resolution can be reached.